European-XFEL/events/2018-01-23/jupyter.md

 23 January 2018, 10:00 - 13:00

+Delivered by Thomas Kluyver from the Jupyter Developer Team

 ## Target audience

 This morning session will not be of interest to every participant of